 St. Louis, MO—Tuesday, April 19, 2016—Twelve education foundation executives from 10 states are the first to be nationally certified as leaders in one of philanthropy’s fastest-growing fields.
 The National School Foundation Association (NSFA), the recognized leader of the Pre K-12 education foundation movement in the United States, developed the program in collaboration with National University and its Sanford Institute of Philanthropy.
 The graduates are being honored during the association’s 11th annual National Conference (April 18-20) in St. Louis.

-The new certification program, believed to be the only program of its type anywhere in the world, incorporates the unique expertise of San Diego-based National University’s Sanford Institute of Philanthropy, a provider of innovative cause leadership, cause sales and fundraising strategies for nonprofits that was created with the support of philanthropist T. Denny Sanford.
+The new certification program, believed to be the only program of its type anywhere in the world, incorporates the unique expertise of San Diego-based National University’s Sanford Institute of Philanthropy, a provider of innovative cause leadership, cause sales and fundraising strategies for nonprofits.
 A certificate of completion is issued from National University, the second-largest private nonprofit university in California, and the formal certification through the NSFA.

 The NSFA certification program sets the gold standard for quality education foundation leadership through an emphasis on cause leadership skills—one of the cornerstones of the Sanford Institute of Philanthropy— and integrates elements of organizational management, fundraising and donor relations.
 NSFA comprises leaders of 1,000 of the nation’s nearly 5,000 local foundations, which supplement traditional school funding for activities and programs ranging from math to music.
 The program recognizes a growing need to address funding gaps for the nation’s Pre K-12 schools through a formalized professional development process.